oSoWoSo/disroot-howto/pages/02.tutorials/02.Cloud/05.Clients/01.Desktop/01.Multiplatform/00.desktop-sync-client/docs.en.md

 !!
 Keep in mind that **you cannot use the same Nextcloud folder** with multiple active accounts.<br>
 !!
 During the configuration process of the second account, **Nextcloud** client will try to create a folder called **Nextcloud2"** in your home directory.
 Keep an eye to this.

-After you add a second account your, it will show up on the top bar of the app.
+After you add a second account, it will show up on the top bar of the app.
 This is how you also switch between accounts if you need to change settings.

 # Settings